akshayaaa727/GC-task-2026/README.md

 * **Imputation:** Zero missing values were found across all features (Cement, Water, Age, etc.).
 * **Splitting:** Data was split into **70% Training**, **15% Validation**, and **15% Testing** sets.

-## 3. Data Insights (EDA)
+## 3. Advanced Data Insights

+Using the `perform_eda` function, several key engineering insights were extracted from the training set:

-* **Age Correlation:** A strong non-linear relationship exists where concrete strength gains are most rapid in the first 28 days.
+* **Hydration Dynamics:** The **Non-Linear Hydration Curve** (Age vs. Strength) confirms that strength gain is most rapid in the first 28 days.
+Stumps (max_depth=1) must "staircase" their splits to capture this logarithmic behavior.
-* **Water Content:** Observed a negative correlation with strength, confirming that excess water weakens the cement matrix (Abrams' Law).
-* **Feature Influence:** Cement content remains the most significant positive predictor of final strength.
+* **Water-Cement Efficiency:** By calculating a **W/C Ratio proxy**, analysis showed that for a fixed ratio, the presence of **Superplasticizers** allows for significantly higher strength by reducing water requirements while maintaining workability.
+* **Binder Substitution:** The **Correlation Matrix** reveals a substitution effect between Cement and supplementary materials like Slag and Fly Ash.
+* **Strength Distribution:** The target variable follows a relatively normal distribution but with a slight right skew, indicating a concentration of standard-strength concrete and fewer high-performance variants.

 ## 4. Implementation Details